 Patients who miss an appointment can spend time and money on doctors and disrupt their schedules.
-This can also lead to non-compliance with appointments and follow-up, especially with treatment regimens that can be dangerous to patients’ health.
+This can also lead to non-compliance with appointments and follow-ups, especially with treatment regimens that can be dangerous to patients’ health.

-According to surveys conducted by The Doctors Company, the most common risk management issues included non – contact with patients after their missed appointments and lack of follow-up to ensure proper follow-up.
+According to surveys conducted by The Doctors Company, the most common risk management issues included non-contact with patients after their missed appointments and lack of follow-up to ensure proper follow-up.
 Virtual appointments eliminate such risks, as registered patients can be contacted to follow up on their missed appointments, if any, which will reduce unnecessary costs in the future.

 4. Working Remotely

 Doctors can reduce their working hours if they want to leave work a few hours earlier and continue with a virtual consultation from home.
-This can be useful for understaffed small clinics and receive more virtual visits than physical visits.
+This can be useful for understaffed small clinics that receive more virtual visits than physical visits.
 Shorter working hours can save money on utilities and other costs while keeping the clinic open for physical visits.

 5. Advanced Documentation

 Documentation of extracurricular visits sometimes doesn’t happen, which can be risky for the doctor for future medical referrals.
 Telemedicine for cancer patients solves the problem by recording and documenting all virtual visits and, if necessary, references.

 During the COVID-19 pandemic, a number of oncology practices have developed internal processes for implementing telemedicine, and additional systematic guidelines for rapid implementation have recently been published.
 In addition, the CMS has responded by expanding guidance and reimbursement for face-to-face patient-led appointments; However, it is unclear how long these compensation provisions will apply.